isomerpages/ogp-buildforgood/_projects/Dovejob.md

 ### Proposed Solution

 We zoned in on resume creation as the first step in making it easier for seniors to get a job.
-Our proposal: An AI-powered chatbot to empower seniors with instant resume creation.
+Our proposal: An AI-powered chatbot, Dovejob, to empower seniors with instant resume creation.

 The chatbot will gather information from the seniors through a conversation and automatically generates a resume ready to be dropped off at job portals and with potential employers.
 To enhance accessibility, seniors will be able to use voice instead of typing and also converse in any dialects of their choice.